It's hard to believe that a successful

 “Marketer of the Year,” Bobby also won a Silver Addy for the

 “Bobby Likis Car Clinic” TV program, which captured the highest

 ratings in its time slot.
-He was also nominated for Rotary
+Bobby was chosen to serve as master of

-Club’s “Ethics in Business” award.
-Extremely active in his
+“Ethics in Business” award, Bobby is extremely active in his

-community, Bobby serves on the Board of Directors for United
+community, having served on the Board of Directors for United

 award-holder on the single member of the local community who

 best exemplifies the spirit of giving back by his or her

 Bobby has extensive knowledge & 20 years experience in all forms